pressfstudios/pressfstudios.github.io/idmanager-docs.md

 This window shows every `IdentifiableObject` that is currently reachable (in a loaded scene).

-This can be helpful to see if an object is not registering correctly. -->
+This can be helpful to see if an object is not registering correctly.

-## Help

-If you have any questions, run into any issues, or have pre-purchase questions about any product, please do not hesitate to contact us via <a href="mailto:info@pressfstudio.com">email</a> , join our [Discord](https://discord.gg/r4QcysF93v), or reach us through our [Website](https://pressfstudio.com/)